oclaussen/frebby/README.md

 ## What is this?

-frebby is a very, very simple Ruby script that generates JSON out of a Ruby based configuration language.
-It is intended as an alternative to the numerous attempts to write a more human-readable language for tool configuration (YAML, TOML, HCL, ...).
+`frebby` is a very, very simple Ruby script that generates JSON out of a Ruby based configuration language.
+It is intended as an alternative to the numerous attempts to write a more human-readable language for tool configuration (YAML, TOML, HCL, to name a few).

-In contrast to these other languages, frebby is not a full blown parser.
-Instead it takes a bunch of Ruby code, `eval`s and turns it into JSON.
+In contrast to these other languages, `frebby` is not a full blown parser.
+Instead it takes a bunch of Ruby code, `eval`s it  and turns it into JSON.
 The result can then be fed to basically anything that can read JSON.

 ## Why should I use this?